 To import one or more mailboxes:

-The Autodiscover process within MigrationWiz can be used to discover items from the Source environment, so that they can be imported into your projects.
+Autodiscover process within MigrationWiz can be used to discover items from the Source environment so that they can be imported into your projects.
+This can then be edited in the project to remove users not being migrated.
+All users are added with the source and destination email addresses set to match the source email.

-There are few requirements in order for this to work:
+There are a few requirements in order for this to work:

-One additional item to note here is that there is not a way to restrict the IP addresses that the connection will come from.
+One additional item to note here is that there is noway to restrict the IP addresses that the connection will come from.
 This means that the steps outlined in our IP Lockdown guide will not apply here.
-If your environment requires that any IP addresses be whitelisted, it is recommended that items be added to your project using on of the other available options.
+If your environment requires that any IP addresses be whitelisted, it is recommended that items be added to your project using one of the other available options.

 Autodiscover of items will not work while using Modern Authentication